Shopify Tips Every New Store Owner Should Know!

 Your return and refund policies show your customers you care about providing excellent value.
 Customer-friendly and fair returns and refund policies will help you gain customers' trust and let them feel safe about shopping at your store.

 Luckily, Shopify has made it easy for store owners to generate refund policies.
-Moreover, there are plenty of online resources that'll help you in making policies with everything covered for your protection as well as protection for customers.
+Moreover, there are plenty of online resources that'll help you create policies with everything covered for your protection, as well as protection for customers.

 Write your policies as soon as possible and keep the following tips in mind: